Where to Stay in Lisbon for First Timers: Best Areas

 You can also hop on the Lisbon’s oldest funicular railway, Ascensor do Lavra, and head to the Torel Garden (Jardim do Torel), one of Lisbon’s last hideaways.
 It offers nice views towards the town.

 Avenida da Liberdade has biggest concentration of luxury hotels, but there are mid-range options.
-It’s within walking distance to downtown and the waterfront, and with easy access to the rest of the city and the airport.
+Avenida da Liberdade is one of the best locations for first-timers due to its close proximity to downtown and easy access to the rest of the city and the airport.

-Stay in Avenida da Liberdade if you are planning a luxury vacation; you want to stay in Lisbon to take advantage of one of Europe’s top shopping destinations, you have a bigger budget to work with; this is your first visit;
+Stay in Avenida da Liberdade if you are planning a luxury vacation; you have a bigger budget to work with; this is your first visit; you want to stay close to downtown core area;

-Best places to stay in Avenida da Liberdade:
+Best places to stay in Avenida da Liberdade for first-timers:

 Castelo de São Jorge, or George’s Castle as it is known in English, is one of the top attractions in the city.
 Built in the 11th century, it now largely lays in ruins, but visitors are free to tour around the grounds and attached museum.